 What exactly is heroin?

-Heroin is an illegal, highly addictive drug processed from morphine, a naturally occurring substance extracted from the seed pod of certain varieties of poppy plants.
+Heroin is an illegal, highly addictive drug processed from morphine, a naturally occurring substance in certain varieties of poppy plants.

 Are there different forms of heroin?